zeroneqin/tstest_template/README.md

-# A test framework based on 3 layer structure
+# A test framework based on template
 ## Introduction
-Most tests are combination of 3 type objects exists in 3 layers, the PO, SO, VO.
-After defining the PO, SO, VO , your test can be built like building blocks;
-* PO, pojo object in data layer, define the biz object of your test
-* SO, service object in the service layer, define the service of your test
-* VO, verify object int he verify layer, define the verification of your test
+Most tests share the test logic, so the test can be built on a template(like the template method design pattern), specific tests can customize the behavior by overwrite the same method in template if they want.